NLAFET/StarNEig/index.md

 ## Authors

-StarNEig has been developed at the Department of Computing Science of Umeå University, Sweden.The following people have contributed to the library:
+StarNEig has been developed at the Department of Computing Science of Umeå University, Sweden.
+The following people have contributed to the library:

- - Angelika Schwarz
+ - Angelika Schwarz (standard eigenvectors)
-    - Standard eigenvectors
- - Bo Kågström
-    - Coordinator and scientific director for the NLAFET project
+ - Bo Kågström (coordinator and scientific director for the NLAFET project,
-    - Documentation
+   documentation)
- - Carl Christian Kjelgaard Mikkelsen
+ - Carl Christian Kjelgaard Mikkelsen (generalized eigenvectors)
-    - Generalized eigenvectors
- - Lars Karlsson
+ - Lars Karlsson (API, documentation)
-    - Application programming interface
-    - Documentation
- - Mirko Myllykoski
+ - Mirko Myllykoski (Hessenberg reduction, Schur reduction, eigenvalue reordering, API, test program, documentation)
-    - Hessenberg reduction
-    - Schur reduction (standard and generalized)
-    - Eigenvalue reordering (standard and generalized)
-    - Application programming interface
-    - Test program
-    - Documentation

 ## Download and documentation